stacs-srg/valipop/record_classification/src/site/markdown/cli/examples/batch.md

     # Step 1: initialise classli
     init

     # Step 2: set the classifier to EXACT_MATCH
     set --classifier EXACT_MATCH

-    # Step 3: load gold standard data from gs.csv file at the current working directory, and skip header record,
+    # Step 3: load gold standard data from file 'gs.csv' in current working directory,
-    #         where 80% of records are used for training and the remaining 20% are used for evaluation.
+    #         skip header record, use all records for training
-    load --from gs.csv gold_standard -h -t 0.8
+    load --from gs.csv gold_standard -h -t 1.0

-    # Step 4: load unseen data from unseen.csv file at the current working directory, and skip header record.
+    # Step 4: load unseen data from file 'unseen.csv' in current working directory,
+    #         skip header record
     load --from unseen.csv unseen -h

-    # Step 5: clean loaded gold standard and unseen data using all the predefined cleaners.
+    # Step 5: clean loaded gold standard and unseen data using all predefined cleaners
     clean -c COMBINED

-    # Step 6: train the classifier using 80% of the cleaned gold standard data.
+    # Step 6: train classifier using all cleaned gold standard data (no internal evaluation)
-    train
+    train -it 1.0

-    # Step 7: evaluate the classifier using the remaining 20% of the cleaned gold standard data, and
-    #         store the classified evaluation records in a file called classified-eval-records.csv
-    #         at the current working directory.
-    evaluate -o classified-eval-records.csv

-    # Step 8: classify the unseen records and store the classified records in a file called classified-unseen.csv
+    # Step 7: classify unseen records, store classified records in file
-    #         at the current working directory.
+    #         'classified-unseen.csv' in current working directory
     classify -o classified-unseen.csv

 The lines starting with `#` character are comments; they are ignored by the `classli`.
 The comments in the above example explain what each of the 8 commands do.
 Additionally, any line that only contains whitespace characters in the batch commands file is also ignored.

 The above commands do not specify all the possible options of `classli`.